IgiCodes/igicore-queue-standalone/README.md

     # ...
 More players here

 DisconnectGrace: 30   # In seconds
+QueueWhenNotFull: false   # Set to 'true' to force players in one by one, even when the server isn't full
 ```

 # Commands